The Humboldt penguin is a medium sized penguin species measuring 56-70cm (22-28in) tall. They weigh between 3.6 and 5.9kg (8-13lbs).

 Chile and Peru are the native home of the Humboldt penguin.
 They have also been known to stray into Ecuador and Colombia.
 Some small colonies also exist on the Punihuil Islands.

-Their home is made on the rocky islands and coastlines of this area.
+Their home is made on the rocky islands and coastlines of their range.
 Most of their time is spent in the water though returning to the shore only to rest and breed.

 At times males may lose their mates.
-On occasions they have been known to force pairs out of their nest in a process known as usurping.
-They will then force out the male and take his mate.
+On occasions a male will force a pair out of their nest in a process known as usurping.
+They then chase the male away and take over his female.

 On occasion pairs of males have been known to pair bond.
 These males may then take over abandoned nests and raise the chicks on their own.